Stainless steel screws on white background

 Hot-Dip Galvanized Screws

-Hot-dip galvanizing offers outstanding corrosion resistance by the simple and effective nature of the process.
-Steel fasteners are dipped into a bath of molten zinc, forming a coating that is generally of uniform thickness on all surfaces, providing excellent protection even on corners and edges.
 While the steel is immersed, a metallurgical reaction occurs between the iron in the steel and the molten zinc.
-In simple terms there is a tightly bonded zinc-iron alloy coating directly on the surface of the steel fastener which in turn is coated by a pure zinc outer layer.
+In simple terms there is a tightly bonded zinc-iron alloy coating directly on the surface of the steel screw which in turn is coated by a pure zinc outer layer.
 This double layers creates an outstanding system for corrosion prevention.

 Mechanical Galvanized Screws

-Mechanical Galvanizing is a metal finishing process performed at room-temperature which involves tumbling the metal parts to be coated in a drum filled with zinc power, glass beads, and special corrosion inhibiting chemicals.
-Prior to this process, the parts are very well cleaned and flash-coated with copper.
-Simply, the glass beads peen (or beat!) the zinc onto the surface of the part, hence the term ‘mechanical galvanizing’ as opposed to the chemical reactions which occur in the hot-dip process.
+Simply, the glass beads peen (or beat!) the zinc onto the surface of the screw, hence the term ‘mechanical galvanizing’ as opposed to the chemical reactions which occur in the hot-dip process.
 This process is most suited to small fasteners with fine threads that would not be suited to hot dipping.

 Quik Guard® Coated Screws

-Quik Guard is Simpson Strong-Tie’s proprietary coating system consisting of an electroplated zinc base layer with several organic top coats.
+Quik Guard® is Simpson Strong-Tie’s proprietary coating system consisting of an electroplated zinc base layer with several organic top coats.
 The corrosion resistance is equivalent to hot-dip galvanization (ASTM A153, Class D) in some exposures and in most non-marine environments, and described by ICC-ES, AC257 Exposures 1 and 3.

 Benefits of Coated Screws

-Coated screws offer a number of benefits for your decking project.
+Coated screws offer a number of benefits.

 Here are some of the advantages of using coated screws: